-No artificial plant material may be used but accessories are permitted

-Materials need not be grown by the exhibitor
+No artificial plant material may be used but accessories are permitted Materials need not be grown by the exhibitor

 - 70. An arrangement of 5 flowers and foliage.
 Accessories allowed.
 Open staging, 600mm space, height unlimited - 71.
-A decorative arrangement in a hat.[This Class will be judged by the public's popular vote] - 72.
+An arrangement in a teapot.[This Class will be judged by the public's popular vote] - 72.
 A Petite arrangement.
 250mm overall.
 Open staging - 73.
-An arrangement depicting "A Country Garden" Open staging 600mm space
+An arrangement depicting "The Blue Planet" Open staging 600mm space